 It is strongly recommended that finishing will be handled by a professional.
-All Wood Doors or Windows require sanding prior to finishing.
+All Wood Doors or Windows require sanding prior to finishing on all 6 surfaces.
 The desired look of the finished product will dictate the necessary sanding and application of stain or paint.
 While stain enhances and emphasizes any natural characteristics of the wood (like grain and knots), paint creates a unified coat that block these characteristics completely.

 Any handling marks, scratches or effects of exposure to elements and moisture should be removed completely by sanding all surfaces using appropriate grit sandpaper.
 Sanding should be done along the grain direction and special attention should be given to the removal of sanding dust prior to application of stain or paint.
 Do not use steel wool on oak veneers.

 Stain should be applied to a small surface to ensure desired look and to test that there are no unfavorable reactions which may occur with some species of wood.

 It is recommended to apply, prior to staining, a first coat of thinned clear sanding sealer on all 6 surfaces, followed by a light block sanding on all 6 surfaces.
 This step will promote a uniform absorption of stain finishes and minimize any subsequent handling marks.

 Different finishes will require different numbers of staining coats.
 Apply one or more coats of stain and sealer as required on all 6 surfaces.
 It is recommended to sand in between coats.

 At least two coats of top coat on all 6 surfaces are recommended to achieve best results of look and protection.
 Sanding is recommended following the application of each coat to best enhancement of the wood.

 It is recommended that no water based finishes will be used as they are generally ineffective in blocking moisture.
 Use of water based sealers or primers will void warranty.